hikoworks/hikolang/README.md

 ### Adding members to open-enums.

-Even after an enum is frozen you may add new members anywhere in the program.
+Even after an enum is frozen you may add new members, as long as their values where unused and fit the interval of the underlying `int` type.

-### Custom literals

-The language allows you to define custom literals.
-This is done by registering a suffix-keyword and a function that will be called when the suffix is used with a literal.

-The literal is passed to the function as a string, and the function determines the returned value and type.
-Since the function is called at compile time, it can dynamically create both the value and the type.

 ### Metatypes